 Meantime, David Lewis from Hean Castle Estate Holiday Cottages who was one of the attendees at the meeting had gone about getting some already installed security equipment adapted to launch a webcam situated on the Coast Restaurant building giving, a fabulous view across towards Saundersfoot Harbour.
 However, Saundersfoot Connect still wanted their own!

-Within a matter of days and a few conversations between all involved, assistance from Guy Willet from Pembrokeshire Web Design and then a conversation with Mike Davies from Saundersfoot Harbour, the happy ending was the fabulous Saundersfoot Connect Village Webcam which The Harbour Office kindly allowed Adam to install in the crow’s nest of the current harbour office building, became live and continues to be very popular with people using it to see how busy the beach is or perhaps plan an early morning sea swim!
+Within a matter of days and a few conversations between all involved, assistance from Guy Willet from Pembrokeshire Web Design and then a conversation with Mike Davies from Saundersfoot Harbour, the happy ending was the fabulous Saundersfoot Connect Village Webcam which The Harbour Office kindly allowed Adam to install in the crow’s nest of, what was then, their offices.
+From the minute it went live and still now many months later, it proves to be very popular with people using it to see how busy the beach is or perhaps plan an early morning sea swim!
+The webcam gets on average 2,000 hits every day!

 The kindness and teamwork continued, as Adam from AC-DC supplied the fabulous camera free of charge as he realised this was needed sooner rather than later and Gavin continues to pay the hosting fees.